 Because I was not a Jew.

+Evil and bad are not synonymous.
 Bad relates to choices and outcomes.
-Bad luck, bad decisions, etc. that all can range from mild to disastrous.
-While I can make a decision that causes harm to another, as long as there was not an intent to cause harm, the decision was not an evil one, just bad one.
+Bad luck, bad decisions, etc. can all range from mild to disastrous.
+While I can make a decision that causes harm to another, as long as there was no intent to cause harm, the decision was not an evil one, just a bad one.
 Getting into an auto accident due to momentary distraction (spilling coffee on yourself – the decision to drink hot coffee while driving being the bad decision) for example.

-Bad decisions are not only an inevitable, they are a necessary part of life.
-It is through bad choices and their outcomes that we learn what works and what doesn’t, and choose better alternatives.
-Bad choices drives the evolution of good choices, as well as evolution in general.
+Bad decisions are not only inevitable; they are a necessary part of life.
+It is through bad choices and their outcomes that we learn what works and what doesn’t and choose better alternatives.
+Bad choices drive the evolution of good choices, as well as evolution in general.

-It is in this regard, that the difference between ignorant and stupid is made clear.
-Ignorance is simply the lack of knowledge of a subject, and is correctable through experience or training.
+It is in this regard that the difference between ignorant and stupid is made clear.
+Ignorance is simply the lack of knowledge of a subject and is correctable through experience or training.
 When you make a bad decision because you did not know any better, you are ignorant (at least until you learn the lesson of your experience).
-Stupidity however is the failure to learn from experience, despite repeated instances of the event.
-Repeating the same action over and over, and expecting different results, is the classic definition of stupidity.
+Stupidity, however, is the failure to learn from experience, despite repeated instances of the event.
+Repeating the same action and expecting different results is the classic definition of stupidity.

-Evil decisions however are driven by intent.
-When the intent behind an action is to harm or subjugate others for your own gain or pleasure, then the intent is evil as is the person behind the action.
-And again, depending on the scope, this can range from lessor evils such as can exist in unhealthy relationships, to massive evils behind the decisions and actions of Stalin, Mao and Hitler that lead to the death of millions.
+However, evil decisions and actions are driven by intent.
+When the intent behind an action is to harm or subjugate others for your own gain or pleasure, then the intent is evil, as is the person behind the action.
+And again, depending on the scope, this can range from lesser evils, such as can exist in unhealthy relationships, to massive evils behind the decisions and actions of Stalin, Mao, and Hitler that lead to the death of millions.

 In this regard, objects and events cannot be evil.
 Guns are not evil any more than hammers or rocks – it is all in what you do with them.
-Likewise earthquakes or hurricanes are not evil.
-Even though thousands may die there is no intent behind them.
-However if the actions of others lead to deaths in these events (for example by not repairing levies in order to pad your pockets or by situating nuclear power plants on fault lines in order to lower cost and increase profits), then the people behind those actions have demonstrated evil intent, to the degree that they were conscious of the risks and took them anyway.
-Here then there are degrees of evil – evil through selfishness, and evil through deliberate intent.
+Likewise, earthquakes or hurricanes are not evil.
+Even though thousands may die, there is no ill intent behind them.
+However, if the actions of others lead to deaths in these events (for example, by not repairing levies to pad your pockets or by situating nuclear power plants on fault lines to lower costs and increase profits), then the people behind those actions have demonstrated evil intent, to the degree that they were conscious of the risks they were exposing others to and took them anyway.

 But what about causing harm to others who intend harm to you?
-I consider the Duty to Protect to be one of my core duties (and it is for all living things, otherwise they will not survive).
-As such, defending myself against an aggressor is not evil – even if I kill them, though preemptively attacking them on the off chance that they might attack me, is evil.
+I consider the Duty to Protect one of my core duties (as it is for all living things, otherwise, they will not survive).
+Defending myself against an aggressor is not evil – even if I kill them, though preemptively attacking them on the off chance that they might attack me is evil.

-This is an area where the aggregation of power in the nationstate has lead to the systemization of evil.
-All too often it is the excuse of preventing future harm that has lead to the excuse of needing to preemptively attack others before they attack us.
+This is where the aggregation of power in the nation-state has led to the systemization of evil.
+All too often, it is the excuse of preventing future harm to a population that has led to preemptively attacking others before they attack first.
 This doctrine is as evil as those who willingly support and promote it.

-In the end, evil starts with the individual.
-The individual with the unconscious mind is the fertile ground from which evil acts and an evil nature can spring, as they do not understand their own motivations.
-Religious and political ideology (or dogmatic ideology of any kind that restricts free thought), are the seeds that are planted in that fertile ground that can lead to widespread evil acts.
-Finally, it is evil governments and institutions, who fertilize and then reap the harvest for their benefit of the seeds that they have been planted in the susceptibly minds of individuals.
+Evil starts with the individual.
+The individual with the unconscious mind is the fertile ground from which evil acts and evil nature can spring, as they do not understand their motivations.
+Religious and political ideology (or dogmatic ideology of any kind that restricts free thought) are the seeds that are planted in that fertile ground that can lead to widespread evil acts.
+Finally, it is evil governments and institutions who fertilize and then reap the harvest for their benefit, of the seeds that they have planted in the susceptibly minds of individuals.